adobe/aquarium-fish/README.md

 ### Internal DB structure

-The cluster supports the internal SQL database, which provides a common storage for the cluster info.
+The cluster supports the internal SQL database, which provides a common storage for the node & cluster data.
 The current schema could be found in OpenAPI format here:
  * When the Fish app is running locally: https://0.0.0.0:8001/api/
  * YAML specification: https://github.com/adobe/aquarium-fish/blob/main/docs/openapi.yaml